Click here to Download a pdf version of the NCBC BY-LAWS

 Other designated offices shall be at the U.S. Bankruptcy Court where each Officer of the NCBC serves, the address of the Business Manager or financial administrator retained by the NCBC, or, at such other places as the Officer or the Board of Governors (Board)may designate.

 3.1 GENERAL MEMBERSHIP

-General Membership in the conference shall be open to any individual employed in the Clerk's Office of any United States Court, on an active, permanent appointment, who has made application for membership and who is current in paying the requisite membership dues.
+General Membership in the conference shall be open to any individual employed in the Clerk's Office of any United States Court who has applied for membership and who is current in paying the requisite membership dues.

-Members who retire from federal service or resign from office, without cause, may continue as members emeriti with voting privileges so long as they are current in paying the requisite membership dues.
+Members who retire from federal service or resign from office may continue as members’ emeriti with voting privileges so long as they are current in paying the requisite membership dues.

 3.4 ASSOCIATE MEMBERSHIP

-Each general member and each emeritus member shall be entitled to one vote on each matter submitted to a vote of the membership.
+Each general member, lifetime member and emeritus member shall be entitled to one vote on each matter submitted to a vote of the membership.

-To be enacted by email or mail, a matter must receive the majority vote of voting members provided that a quorum of at least ten per cent (10%) of the eligible members actually votes.
-The Secretary, or a designee, shall give not less than 20-days notice to all members as to the voting deadline for business transacted by email or mail.
-If less than a quorum of ten per cent (10%) vote, then a second call to vote will be solicited or the business shall be deferred until the Annual Conference and Educational Meeting or until the next general membership meeting.
+To be enacted by email or mail, a matter must receive the majority vote of at least ten per cent (10%) of eligible members.
+The Secretary, or a designee, shall give not less than 20-days’ notice to all members as to the voting deadline for business transacted by email or mail.
+If less than ten per cent (10%) of eligible members vote, then a second call to vote will be solicited or the business shall be deferred until the Annual Conference or until the next general membership meeting.

 SECTION 4: LEADERSHIP